astutulus/AdventOfCode/README.md

+## Day 5

+### Part 1

+Just a question of how much fun you want to have tidying the code!

+Mostly left it verbose but was happy to brush up on the Python `map()` function.

+### Part 2

+Relaxing.
+Learnt about Python `enumerate` to walk through list from second element.

+## Day 4

+Went for one giant list, but a 2D array would've made it simpler to keep in range, at west and east edges of each row.

 ## Day 3

 Didn't bother timing as negligible volume of input data, given I think the task runs in O(n) time.